khslam72/khslam72.github.io/_posts/2025-10-14-TWICE-ME+YOU-mv-explained.md

 ### The Living Room as 집 (Home)

-That opening scene watching TV together is peak **집콕** culture—finding comfort in staying home.
-But it's also showing their dorm life, which has always been part of TWICE's narrative.
+That opening scene of chaotic cleaning is peak **집** culture.
+It's not just a house; it's a home filled with the history of their dorm life, which has always been part of TWICE's narrative.

 Many groups stop living together after initial contracts.
 TWICE maintaining that domestic intimacy is a statement.
 They're not coworkers.
 They're family.